GabrielDWu/GabrielDWu.github.io/_posts/2022-01-10-bounded-random-walk.markdown

 Expected value (together with probability[^1]) is my favorite mathematical tool.
 One of the most appealing qualities of an expected value problem is that there are so many different ways of reaching the same answer.

 [^1]: The concepts of probability and expected value are very strongly related.
-You often use one to think about the other.
-Because of this, I am grouping them together as a single concept for this post.
+You often use one to think about the other, so I tend to group them together as a single concept.

 I want to demonstrate this conceptual fluidity with a standard problem.
 Say you're currently at position $$3$$ on the number line.
 Every second, you flip a fair coin to determine whether to take a step in the positive or negative direction.
 What is the probability that you reach position $$10$$ before position $$0$$?
 The answer is quite intuitive: $$\frac{3}{10}$$.
 In general, the probability a random walk reaches $$+a$$ before $$-b$$ is $$\frac{b}{a+b}$$.
 Here are four ways you can show this, each with its own advantages.